TadesenaVaishnavi/CryptoWeather-Nexus/README.md

 ⚡ Real-Time Notifications
 Stay updated with live push notifications on critical market movements or severe weather alerts.

+📊 Redux State Management
+Ensures smooth data flow and consistent state across the application for better performance and scalability.

+🧭 Interactive UI
+Built with Tailwind CSS to offer a clean, modern, and highly responsive user experience.

 First, run the development server:

 ```bash